-The finding of this research shown that the application of RME-based learning trajectory with the context of the traditional congklak game enhanced learners' mathematical reasoning ability more than direct learning.
 This research's discovery aligns with the findings of a study conducted by Fauzan and Sari (2018), indicating that learners taught using RME have better mathematical reasoning abilities compared to those undergoing direct learning methods.
-Amir, Urrohmah, and Andriani's (2021) research outcomes similarly demonstrated that there were variations in in how learners' mathematical reasoning abilities improved when utilizing the RME approach versus direct learning.
+Amir, Urrohmah, and Andriani's (2021) research outcomes similarly demonstrated that there were variations in how learners' mathematical reasoning abilities improved when utilizing the RME approach versus direct learning.
 The RME approach given to the experimental class had a positive and better effect on learners' mathematical reasoning ability.
 This can occur due to the implementation of RME-based learning trajectory within the traditional congklak game context, which encourages learners to independently discover mathematical concepts.
 Consequently, learners are less likely to forget these concepts when solving problems.

 Each activity is designed in informal activities through experiments with congklak games and formal activities by linking informal mathematics with formal mathematics.
-During this activity, learners play an active role in constructing knowledge by utilizing their abilities through various learning task.
-By engaging in a structured learning trajectory, learners can express various ideas through experiments to solve problems given to understand the concepts of mean, mode, median, range, quartile, and interquartile range.
+During this activity, learners play an active role in constructing knowledge by utilizing their abilities through various learning tasks.
 The experimental results obtained were used by learners to find the definitions and the general formulas for mean, mode, median, range, quartiles, and interquartile range.
 Learners' activities construct informal mathematical concepts through experiments using the congklak game, which can train learners' skills in submitting conjectures related to the problems encountered, and can train learners' abilities to perform mathematical manipulations to find mathematical concepts from given problems.
 In the activity of linking informal mathematical concepts to formal mathematics, it can train learners' skills in obtaining solutions or compiling evidence from a given problem as well as training skills in making generalizations from concept findings related to specific problems to general concepts.

-In addition, the activities carried out in learning with RME-based learning trajectory by utilizing the congklak game can provide variations in learning so that the learning process is not monotonous which has a positive impact on learners' mathematical reasoning abilities.
+In addition, the activities carried out in learning with RME-based learning trajectory by utilizing the congklak game can provide variations in learning so that the learning process is not monotonous, which has a positive impact on learners' mathematical reasoning abilities.
 This corresponds with Wibowo's (2017) assertion that the RME approach is an effective strategy for enhancing learners' mathematical reasoning abilities.
+Moreover, the successful use of congklak in this context suggests that similar traditional games could be adapted for other mathematical concepts, offering a rich and engaging way to contextualize mathematics in students' everyday lives.

-The significant difference confirmed in mathematical reasoning abilities between levels of self-efficacy (high, moderate, low) in this research reveals that the levels of self-efficacy had effect on learners' mathematical reasoning ability.
-This supports earlier findings (Amir, Urrohmah, & Andriani, 2021; Ashari, Mulyono, & Mariani, 2021), which have revealed the significant effect of self-efficacy levels on learners' mathematical reasoning abilities.
+The significant difference confirmed in mathematical reasoning abilities between levels of self-efficacy (high, moderate, low) in this research reveals that the levels of selfefficacy had effect on learners' mathematical reasoning ability.
+This supports earlier findings (Amir, Urrohmah, & Andriani, 2021; Al-Ashari, Mulyono, & Mariani, 2021), which have revealed the significant effect of self-efficacy levels on learners' mathematical reasoning abilities.